Britain's financial watchdog toughens rules for credit brokers

 "I hope that other firms will take note that where we see evidence of customers being treated in a blatantly unfair way, we will move quickly to protect consumers from further harm."

-Andrea Leadsom, a junior UK finance minister, welcomed the action taken by the FCA to clamp down on "appalling practice".

-But introducing rules without public consultation is a significant shift in approach and only time will tell if the FCA will be challenged, said Michael Ruck, a financial services lawyer at Pinsent Masons.

-The FCA said seven brokers had so far been stopped from taking on new business and three further cases had been referred for enforcement action.
+The FCA said that seven brokers so far have been stopped from taking on new business and three further cases have been referred for enforcement action.